Great Back To School Ideas From Mrs. Butterworth’s® Syrup – One of America’s Most Beloved Spokespersons

 Pinnacle Foods Group LLC. is a leading seller and manufacturer of nationally branded food products.
 Pinnacle has a strong portfolio of leading brands including Duncan Hines® Baking Mixes and Frozen Brownies, Vlasic® Pickles, Log Cabin® Syrup, Mrs. Butterworth’s® Syrup, Hungry-Man® Meals, Mrs. Paul’s® Seafood, Van de Kamp’s® Seafood, Lender’s® Bagels, Armour® Canned Meats, Swanson® Meals, Aunt Jemima® Frozen Breakfast, Celeste® Pizza, and Open Pit® Barbeque Sauce.

-Filed Under: Guest recipes
+Category: Guest recipes